Lab 0: Getting Started (Mac/Linux Setup)

 Python

 Python 3 is the primary programming language used in this course.
-If you have an older version of Python installed, please make sure to download and install Python 3.9.
-You can check your Python version with python3 ––version.
+If you have an older version of Python installed, please make sure to download and install Python 3.11.
+You can check your Python version with the command python3 ––version.

 Download and install Python 3 (64-bit).
 You may need to right-click the download icon and select "Open."
 After installing, please close and reopen your terminal.